Portneuf River Maps

 11What kind of ramp is there to the water?

 None of these river access points have full-size boat ramps.
-Access points are more primitive with sloping land down towards the water.
+Access points are concrete planks embedded in gravel and are for walking down to the river with your boat.

 12Do I need a permit?